-The English education studies program is a part time, fully online program.
-It is comprised of 33 credit hours and can be completed in two years.
+Our English education studies program is a part-time program, comprised of 33 credit hours, that can be completed in two years on campus, online or via hybrid course delivery (online/on campus combination).
 Our program focuses on teaching, research and learning.
 It integrates literature, composition, media and digital literacies in secondary schools and higher education.
 Classes are small and students get individualized attention.

 As a student in this program you will:

 |Degree granted||Master of Education (EdM) |

 |Degree/credentials required for admission||Bachelor's degree and minimum 30 hours of content area|

 |Teacher certification granted ||None|

 |Time to completion||4 to 5 semesters part time|

 |Career opportunities|| |

 Fall: Feb.
 1, then rolling